 Geography

-• Coastal landscape: in the upper reaches, the river bends around the Verkhnekamsk Upland, flows into countryside- among mixed forests and fields.
-In these places along its banks there are many extended swamps.
-In the middle and lower reaches, the landscape is drier, large settlements appear.
-The forest here is often replaced by forest-steppe (with a predominance of deciduous trees) and steppe areas.
+• Coastal landscape: in the upper reaches the river goes around the Verkhnekamsk Upland, flows into rural areas- among mixed forests and fields.
+In these places there are many long swamps along its banks.
+In the middle and lower reaches, the landscape is drier, and large settlements appear.
+The forest here often gives way to forest-steppe (with a predominance of deciduous trees) and steppe areas.

-• Settlements on the coast: the largest are Gainy, Solikamsk, Usolye, Berezniki, Pozhva, Chermoz, Dobryanka, Perm, Krasnokamsk, Nytva, Okhansk, Osa, Chastye, Votkinsk, Tchaikovsky, Sarapul, Kambarka, Neftekamsk (also along the banks of the Kama River there are about three hundred small settlements points, many of which are abandoned).
+• Settlements on the banks: the largest are Gayny, Solikamsk, Usolye, Berezniki, Pozhva, Chermoz, Dobryanka, Perm, Krasnokamsk, Nytva, Okhansk, Osa, Chastye, Votkinsk, Tchaikovsky, Sarapul, Kambarka, Neftekamsk (there are also about three hundred small settlements along the banks of the Kama River points, many of which are abandoned).

 Source

-• Topographic landmark: a key near the village of Kuliga in the Kezsky district of the Udmurt Republic (the central part of the Verkhnekamsk Upland).
+• Topographical landmark: key near the village of Kuliga, Kez district of the Udmurt Republic (central part of the Verkhnekamsk Upland).

 Territorial location